 Why is it important to track?

-Tracking SQLs is crucial because it helps gauge the effectiveness of your marketing in converting initial interest into potential sales.
+It’s important to track SQLs because it helps gauge the effectiveness of your marketing in converting initial interest into potential sales.

 This metric is vital for understanding which parts of your sales funnel are successfully driving leads to make purchasing decisions, directly impacting your business’s bottom line.